 We first begin with a general discussion on cryptography.
-The figure below shows the process of encryption followed by a description.
+Figure 1 shows the process of encryption followed by a description.
 First, the plaintext is transformed into cipher text by applying a key K_e .
 Applying another key K_d , possibly different from K_e , retrieves the original.